awsdocs/ec2-image-builder-user-guide/doc_source/component-details.md

 ## List components \(AWS CLI\)<a name="cli-list-components"></a>

 The following example shows how to use an imagebuilder CLI command to list all of the component semantic versions that you have access to\.
+To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

 ```
 aws imagebuilder list-components